jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 We will only look at *smooth* curves, where we won't give the definition of smooth, but in our case of plane affine curves it's similar to the definition of smooth varieties.

 Ok, but what does this have to do with Dedekind domains?
-Every curve has it's *coordinate ring*.
+Every curve has its *coordinate ring*.
 In our case of $\Spec k[X,Y]/(f)$, the coordinate ring is exactly $k[X,Y]/(f)$.
 Now: